SquidDev/urn/reference/10-cli.md

  - `--stack-fold`: When working with tree traversal (or other recursive functions), your call stack gets increasingly hard to understand.
 This flag will fold recursive function "loops" into themselves.
 For instance, `foo -> bar -> foo -> baz` will get folded into: `foo -> bar` and `foo -> baz`.

+### The coverage profiler
+The coverage profiler does not profile how long your code takes to execute, but instead determines how much of your code is executed.
+It is designed to be run for multiple files and then merged together to generate a report, hence requiring several a separate report generation process.

+This is done using the `--gen-coverage` option.
+This will read the `luacov.stats.out` file and merge it with all command line inputs, producing a `luacov.report.out` file.
+In order for a file to be included in the report, you *must* specify it on the command line.
+This allows you to track coverage for files which are not executed, and exclude files which are, say, part of the standard library.

 ## The REPL
  - `--repl`: Launch an interactive session, as detailed in [the main REPL documentation](11-repl.md).